kadena-io/chainweb-stream/README.md

 **Network**

-This enables clients to validate which network they are expecting to connect to, and throw an error if they are connected to the wrong one.
-This failure would otherwise be silent and potentially time consuming to debug.
+This enables clients to validate that they are connecting to the intended network, or otherwise throw an error.

 **Type & ID**